armory/docs/content/en/armory-cdaas/tasks/webhook-approval.md

 ### Configuration examples

-The first example configures a GitHub webhook that uses token authorization, with the token value configured as a Borealis secret.
+The first example configures a GitHub webhook that uses token authorization, with the token value configured as a Armory CDaaS secret.
 This webhook requires the callback URI be passed in the request body.
 The payload also contains an `environment` context variable that you pass in when invoking the webhook in your deployment file.

 {{< prism lang="yaml" line-numbers="true" line="8, 16-17" >}}
 webhooks: